zjp-CN/nvim-cmp-lsp-rs/README.md

 but only specific to Rust filetype (or rather Rust-Analyzer).

-Experience before:
-[![](https://github.com/zjp-CN/nvim-cmp-lsp-rs/assets/25300418/e3b00e5e-7aa2-4a46-8704-7351f24d7ded)][#1]
+Before (click the picture and jump to #1 to see details) [![](https://github.com/zjp-CN/nvim-cmp-lsp-rs/assets/25300418/e3b00e5e-7aa2-4a46-8704-7351f24d7ded)][#1]

 [#1]: https://github.com/zjp-CN/nvim-cmp-lsp-rs/issues/1

-and after (both are improved, which is better depends on you!)
+and after (both are improved, which is better depends on your usecase!)

 ![](https://github.com/zjp-CN/nvim-cmp-lsp-rs/assets/25300418/f69d8ec9-8611-4a0a-a4ef-b0e8f38ac8c1)